gmsdelmundo/tensorflow-yolov3/README.md

 Reference: [YOLOv3: An Incremental Improvement](https://pjreddie.com/media/files/papers/YOLOv3.pdf)

-# Development Setup
+# Development Environment

-This was developed with the following setup:
+This was developed with the following environment:

 * Ubuntu 16.04
 * CUDA Toolkit 9.0